-• Early identification.
-Using the 'Indicators of Dyslexia' Checklist and further diagnostic testing by the Inclusion Manager or Learning Inclusion Team if needed.

-• Having specialist advice from the Learning Inclusion team.

-• Teachers and support staff that have received dyslexia awareness training, share best practice and act upon it.

-• Working in partnership with parents/carers and the pupils themselves.

-• Providing good quality dyslexia aware teaching, interventions (e.g. phonics programmes, MAP, memory skills group) and resources that are planned and monitored for their effectiveness.

-• A 'learning friendly' environment and teaching that is consistent with the provision of a multi- sensory approach and a range of learning styles.

-- Providing emotional support. - Recording information that tracks individual performance, consultations with parents/carers, pupils and other professionals.

-• Provision of a range of programmes including ICT and accessing specialist services as needed.

-• All staff are provided with a dyslexia aware folder that contains information about identification of dyslexic learners, good classroom practice and appropriate strategies.
+- Early identification.
+Using the 'Indicators of Dyslexia' Checklist and further diagnostic testing by the Inclusion Manager or Learning Inclusion Team if needed. - Having specialist advice from the Learning Inclusion team. - Teachers and support staff that have received dyslexia awareness training, share best practice and act upon it. - Working in partnership with parents, carers and the pupils themselves. - Providing good quality dyslexia aware teaching, interventions (e.g. phonics programmes, MAP, memory skills group) and resources that are planned and monitored for their effectiveness. - A 'learning friendly' environment and teaching that is consistent with the provision of a multi- sensory approach and a range of learning styles. - Providing emotional support. - Recording information that tracks individual performance, consultations with parents/carers, pupils and other professionals. - Provision of a range of programmes including ICT and accessing specialist services as needed. - All staff are provided with a dyslexia aware folder that contains information about identification of dyslexic learners, good classroom practice and appropriate strategies.

+Sarah Paxton is the named person for dyslexia.

-This policy was approved by The Governing Body on 11 December 2020.
+This policy was approved by The Governing Body on 23rd March 2018.
 It will be reviewed as part of the Governing Body's cycle of policy review, or in response to additional guidance from the Department for Education.